lorciv/aoc2023/README.md

 Not very happy with the solution, but it works.
 I read on r/advendofcode that part 2 is hard.
 No problem, I'll skip it.

+## Day 6

+Doable, at least in part 1.